-Mobile Application AVTODOM 2.0.8 Is Available For Download In The APP Store And Google Play
+Mobile application AVTODOM 2.0.8 is available for download in the APP Store and Google Play

 Updating the mobile digital platform of AVTODOM Group and AutoSpetsCenter Group significantly improves interaction between clients and the company with a modern technology stack.
 The application is developed on the cross-platform Flutter framework for Android and IOS.
 This significantly reduces technical support costs.
 Backward compatibility during updates and increased fault tolerance are achieved through a separate API Gateway in golang.
 Integration with Firebase makes it possible to systematically record possible errors when working with the service and quickly correct them.
 Server driven UI implemented for content.
 It allows changing application screens without having to update.
 The implementation of AppMetric and Customer Data Platform frameworks was carried out for marketing.
 This allows creating an omnichannel digital portrait of the client, more finely tune marketing campaigns and push notifications to clients.

-ï¿1⁄2The companyï¿1⁄2s new digital transformation policy increases customer focus and solves a number of business problems.
+“The company’s new digital transformation policy increases customer focus and solves a number of business problems.
 This gives an impetus to lead generation due to the segment of regular customers, reduces the time of specialists spent on consultations and significantly relieves the call center.
 This is a universal tool.
-It is equally useful to the business and the clientï¿1⁄2, ï¿1⁄2 Oleg Kuznetsov, Deputy General Director for Digital Transformation of AVTODOM and AutoSpetsCenter Group, commented.
+It is equally useful to the business and the client”, – Oleg Kuznetsov, Deputy General Director for Digital Transformation of AVTODOM and AutoSpetsCenter Group, commented.

 A single frontal solution greatly simplifies the process of choosing and purchasing a car.
 A unified database of new and used cars has been created.
 The catalog is equipped with a smart filter, using which you can search by specific parameters, for example, gearbox or body type.
 The smart filter allows selecting the most suitable options.
 The option of online viewing of the car interior is available.
 This allows evaluating it from the inside.
 You can add the selected options to favorites, compare them, get information about privileges, compare and choose dealerships, ask specialists any questions, and submit a request for a test drive.